 Cut-off drains are a special form of groundwater drain intended to intercept the groundwater flow and prevent it from passing into another zone.
-The use of geocomposites with a central impermeable barrier (such as the cuspated cores of Fildrain) makes a highly effective cut-off drain..
-The geocomposite's central impermeable barrier means that lateral flow Control of groundwater is critical to achieving can be intercepted within a much narrower trench than required by 'traditional' solutions.
+The use of geocomposites with a central impermeable barrier (such as the cuspated cores of Fildrain) makes a highly effective cut-off drain.
+The geocomposite's central impermeable barrier means that lateral flow can be intercepted within a much narrower trench than required by 'traditional' solutions.